Cinnamon and Kale

 Swede.
 In some countries, swede is known as rutabaga.
 It looks like a large turnip, and is readily available in supermarkets over the winter months.

 Seasoning.
 As well as salt and pepper, I like to add some grated nutmeg to the mash.
+Or add a little mustard if you prefer.

 Optional flavours